camlab-ethz/ConvolutionalNeuralOperator/readme.md

 The errors of the best performing CNO, FNO and UNet models (Table 1) can be computed by running the scripts "ErrorDistribution.py".

 In the "ErrorDistribution.py" file, one should select the variable "which", corresponding to a benchmark experiment.
-It should have one of the following values:

-    poisson             : Poisson equation
-    wave_0_5            : Wave equation
-    cont_tran           : Smooth Transport
-    disc_tran           : Discontinuous Transport
-    allen               : Allen-Cahn equation
-    shear_layer         : Navier-Stokes equations
-    airfoil             : Compressible Euler equations
-    darcy               : Darcy Flow

 In the same file, one can set a variable "plot = True" to plot a random sample and predictions for the CNO, FNO and UNet models.
 One can also set "plot = False" to compute the errors for the CNO, FNO and UNet models.
 By selecting "in_dist = False", one obtains out-of-distribution test errors.